This petition supports members of the UK Parliament who are signing Early Day Motion 373

-By signing this petition, your letter will automatically be sent to scientists directly from, and supportive of, the animal experimentation community, inviting them to go head to head in properly moderated, public scientific debates with the leading medical Board in its field which opposes animal experiments as claimed predictive models for humans - and the false concept of 'One Medicine' - purely on human medical and scientific grounds: namely that misapplying results from animal experiments, to try and 'predict' human responses, causes immense harm to human patients.
+By signing this petition your letter will be sent to scientists directly from, and supportive of, the animal experimentation community, inviting them to participate in the MPs' call for properly moderated, public scientific debate hearings with the leading medical Board in its field which opposes such experiments purely on scientific grounds: namely that misapplying results from animal experiments, to try and 'predict' human responses, causes immense harm to human patients.
 Current understanding of evolutionary biology is now able to explain why this is the case.

 These debates are unique because their conditions have been endorsed as "well set out and fair" by Britain's foremost human rights defence barrister Michael Mansfield QC.
 A panel of judges will be present who will include experts from the fields of clinical medicine, complexity/chaos theory, philosophy of science, evolutionary biology, clinical research, drug development, and basic research.
 The debate conditions are specifically designed to achieve a scientific result which can be submitted as evidence in a wider legal action as well as to government bodies, in order to change now demonstrably outdated laws.
 The significance of this is in sharp contrast to the more casual 'vote on line' or show of hands at the end of previous debates, which all too often even muddle science and morality.